 It is interesting to note that Hypothekarbank is based in Zug, an affluent city often compared to California’s Silicon Valley because of its high number of financial technology startups.
 In recent years, Zug has been called “Crypto Valley” by tech entrepreneurs who follow the growth of companies dedicated to cryptocurrency development, thus justifying Hypothekarbank’s decision to cater to this nascent business sector.

-In recent months, a couple of Swiss private banks have dipped their toes in the cryptocurrency ocean, but they have done so mostly on trading basis.
+A couple of Swiss private banks have dipped their toes in the cryptocurrency ocean, but they have done so mostly on a trading basis.
 Hypothekarbank intends to provide financing to companies that deal with cryptocurrencies, and to do, so it had to gain compliance approval from the Swiss Financial Market Supervisory Authority, a regulator known to be highly conservative.

 Over the last couple of years, Switzerland has seen a rush of Blockchain development firms setting up shop in Zug and other cities, and this is a trend that is taking place despite a referendum that would give central bankers more control over the money supply; in other words, a sector of Swiss society does not approve of decentralized currency systems.
-As of June 9, the Swiss referendum against fractional reserve banking was not likely to pass, although analysts are puzzled over the dichotomy of Switzerland becoming a major cryptocurrency hub despite many citizens opposed to decentralized money systems.
+In 2018, the Swiss referendum against fractional reserve banking did not pass, although analysts are puzzled over the dichotomy of Switzerland becoming a major cryptocurrency hub despite many citizens opposed to decentralized money systems.